CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 # Building a TimelineJS Feature

-[TimelineJS](http://timeline.knightlab.com/) is an open source timeline builder that creates an interactive timeline based on underlying data.
+Knight Lab [TimelineJS](http://timeline.knightlab.com/) is a popular open source tool to create interactive timelines based on spreadsheet data.
-We've incorporated the TimelineJS code into CollectionBuilder in order to offer this feature generated from your collection metadata and objects.
+CollectionBuilder can use your collection metadata to generate JSON for TimelineJS, making it easy to add the feature integrated directly to your site.

 {:.alert .alert-yellow}
-Currently, the CollectionBuilder TimelineJS feature will create a timeline based on your entire collection metadata file by default, but can be edited to only show items you've curated..
+The default CollectionBuilder TimelineJS feature will create a timeline based on your entire collection metadata, but can be edited to only show items you've curated.
-Below you'll find instructions split into two steps: [Step 1](#step-1-including-timelinejs-on-a-page) shows how to add TimelinJS to your site, while [Step 2](#step-2-curating-your-timeline) has instructions on how to edit your TimelineJS instance after it's been added.
+Below you'll find instructions split into two steps: [Step 1](#step-1-including-timelinejs-on-a-page) shows how to add TimelineJS to your site, while [Step 2](#step-2-curating-your-timeline) has instructions on how to edit your TimelineJS instance after it's been added.

 ## Step 1: Including TimelineJS on a page